Most common problems

 Sex

 One problem is not lasting long enough.
 You see porn videos lasting for hours with all different positions.
 They dont want that.
 Not really.
-Just be yourself
+I'm not going to teach you moves but you shouldn't be thinking about it

 Magic